robot297/JAG_8_2019/grades/Lab 8 Questions.md

 If no services are selected, the GUI should show "0.00" for the total cost.

-Totals should be displayed as numbers with 2 decimal places, you may add a $ if desired.
+Totals should be displayed as numbers with 2 decimal places.
+You may add a $ or other currency symbol if desired.
 So "$14.00" and "14.00" are both acceptable in the GUI.

 Dates in the invoice should be displayed as MM-dd-YYYY, for example, May 30 2017 would be "05-30-2017".

 On clicking the Invoice Preview button, use the methods in the `InvoiceGenerator` class to create a String, with the entire invoice.
 Display this in the JTextArea.
 The user will be able to make edits to this text.

-If the user does not select any services, and clicks the `invoicePreview` button, show an error dialog.
+If the user does not select any services, and clicks the `invoicePreview` button, show a message dialog using the `showMessageDialog` method.
 Clear the `invoicePreviewTextArea`.

-If the user does not enter a customer name or customer address, show an error dialog.
+If the user does not enter a customer name or customer address, show a message dialog using the `showMessageDialog` method.
 Clear the `invoicePreviewTextArea`.

-On clicking the `saveInvoice button`, check to see if an invoice preview has been generated.
-If not, display an error dialog.
+On clicking the `saveInvoice button`, check to see if an invoice preview has been generated (by the user checking the `invoicePreview` button).
+If not, display a message dialog.

 If an invoice preview has been generated in `invoicePreviewTextArea`, use the methods in `InvoiceWriter` to write the invoice to disk.
 Usually, you'd warn the user that they are about to overwrite an existing file, but for this program, you can create the file if it does not exist, or overwrite it if if does exist.